vinh-tran1/vinh-tran1/README.md

 - **associate consultant** @ Clarion | Lumanity
 - **analyst** @ ClearView Healthcare Partners

-I am always open to connect and expand my network so feel free to reach out at vinhtrann101@gmail.com or vinh.tran@yale.edu
+I am always open to connect and expand my network so feel free to reach out at vinhtrann101@gmail.com

 <!--
 **vinh-tran1/vinh-tran1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.